Ovid/git-workflow/README.md

 And when you're done, it will also print out the instructions on how you can delete your local and remote copies of the branch, to help you be nice and not leave branches cluttering up the repository.

+# git swap

+A common issue is wanting to compare the behavior of the branch you're currently working on and the behavior of your primary branch (typically `main`, `master`, or `dev`).
+It can get tedious always remembering and typing in the branch names for `git checkout`.
+The `git-swap` command will automatically swap you between the two:

+    (git-swap) $ git branch
+    * git-swap
+      main
+      some-other-branch
+    (git-swap) $ git swap
+    (main) $ git branch
+      git-swap
+    * main
+      some-other-branch
+    (main) $ git swap
+    (git-swap)

+This isn't necessary for the workflow, but it's a useful tool.

 # Config File